Azure/AzureStack-QuickStart-Templates/appservice-fileserver-standalone/README.md

 ## Notes
 Standalone file server is not HA and should only be used in dev and test scenarios.

-This template uses an Azure Stack Marketplace images, which must be downloaded from Azure Marketplace and made available on your Azure Stack instance:
+This template uses an Azure Stack Marketplace image, which must be downloaded from Azure Marketplace and made available on your Azure Stack instance:
 - The latest version of Windows Server 2016 Datacenter

 <!--